docarray/docarray/docs/datatypes/mesh/index.md

 A 3D mesh can be represented by its vertices and faces.
 Vertices are points in a 3D space, represented as a tensor of shape (n_points, 3).
 Faces are triangular surfaces that can be defined by three points in 3D space, corresponding to the three vertices of a triangle.
 Faces can be represented as a tensor of shape (n_faces, 3).
 Each number in that tensor refers to an index of a vertex in the tensor of vertices.

+Additionally, a 3D mesh can contain textural information.
+One option to represent the texture is with an image and the corresponding uv-mapping.
+The uv-mapping is a tensor of shape (n_vertices, 2).
+Each row describes the mapping of a corresponding vertex onto the uv-image.

-In DocArray, you can load a mesh and save its vertices and faces to a Document's `.chunks` as follows:
+In DocArray, you can load a mesh and save its vertices, faces and textural information to a Document's `.chunks` as follows:

 ```python
 from docarray import Document